What Happens If You Don’t Put Ointment On A New Tattoo?

 We counter this by saying that most professional tattoo artists recommend that you moisturize the area after washing and drying.
 If not, some of the side effects can be:

-Not moisturizing after getting a tattoo leaves the skin dehydrated, with an itch you’ll find incredibly hard to ignore, let alone touch if it’s in a specific location.
+Not moisturizing after getting a tattoo leaves the skin dehydrated and dried out; most likely with an itch you’ll find incredibly hard to ignore, let alone touch if it’s in a specific location.

 Avoid scratching and picking the tattoo — doing so can ruin the appearance of the design due to scarring on the skin.
 Also, you have a higher risk of letting bacteria into the area due to bacteria on the fingers and under fingernails.